 Telephone: +61 2 9351 2514

-Dr Andrew HoyThe Lipid Metabolism Laboratory investigates the mechanisms linking perturbed lipid metabolism and a variety of pathologies.
-Currently, our primary interests are in insulin resistance/type 2 diabetes and cancer including breast, pancreatic and prostate.
-The lab recently moved into the Charles Perkins Centre where the following projects will be available.
+Dr Andrew HoyThe Lipid Metabolism Laboratory investigates the mechanisms linking perturbed lipid metabolism and a range of pathologies.
+Currently, our primary interests are in insulin resistance/type 2 diabetes/obesity and cancer including breast, pancreatic and prostate, in particular how these cancers behave differently in an obese patient vs a lean patient.
+The lab located in The Hub, Charles Perkins Centre where the following projects will be available.

 Project 3: Lipid metabolism and breast cancerLipid accumulation in breast cancer is a common observation, especially in aggressive cancers.
 The vast majority of lipid is stored as triacylglycerols in lipid droplets within these cells.
 These lipid droplets are closely located to mitochondria, to serve a readily available supply of energy for tumour progression.
 Annexin A6 (AnxA6), a member of the annexin family, is a multifunctional scaffolding protein with tumour suppressor activity in breast cancer, reducing cell proliferation, migration and invasion.
 AnxA6 is known to inhibit oncogenic signalling events, but novel observations made in the laboratory of A/Prof Thomas Grewal in the Faculty of Pharmacy, now link the regulatory role of AnxA6 in cell signalling with its ability to control lipid uptake and content.
-In collaboration with A/Prof Grewal, this project will elucidate the role that Annexin A6 plays in regulating lipid homeostasis in both breast and prostate cancer and its function in cancer progression.
+In collaboration with A/Prof Grewal, this project will elucidate the role that AnxA6 plays in regulating lipid homeostasis in breast cancer and its function in cancer progression.
 The project will employ techniques including cell culture, genetic manipulation, radiometric metabolic analysis, cancer cell progression including proliferation, migration and invasion.

 Direct enquiries can be made by email to: Dr Andrew Hoy – email@example.com

 DEVELOPMENTAL PHYSIOLOGY LABORATORYMedical Foundation Building, Room 232, 92-94 Parramatta Rd Camperdown, Telephone: +61 2

 Dr Margot DayRoughly 3% of babies born in Australia result from assisted reproduction involving fertilization and then culture of the embryo in vitro.
 It is known that the embryo culture environment causes significant alterations in gene expression, epigenetics, metabolism and cell proliferation during preimplantation development and that these alterations may have effects on later life.